Jake McCarthy Player Props: Diamondbacks vs. Giants

-Jake McCarthy -- hitting .286 with two doubles, two walks and an RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Alex Cobb on the mound, on July 31 at 9:45 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy (.294 slugging percentage in past 10 games, including zero homers), battle starter Alex Cobb and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Mariners.
+He had a hitless performance in his previous game (0-for-4) against the Giants.

 Jake McCarthy Game Info & Props vs. the Giants